owulveryck/blog/content/post/journey-onnx-day1.md

 The next step is to be able to create a real computation graph that can be run.
 That is what we will do in a second post.

-So far, with Go, we can write tiny utilities to extract various pieces of information and represent the models.
+So far, with Go, we can write small utilities to extract various pieces of information and represent the models.
 This is independent of any framework and can be used as a standalone tool.

 So far, so good!